pantheon-systems/documentation/source/docs/articles/local/terminus-the-pantheon-command-line-interface.md

  --nocache Force a refresh of cached authentication session.

  --nopoll Do not hang around and wait for the site to be ready.
-Useful for scripting a lot of spin-ups.
+Useful for scripting a lot of installations.

  --onebox Use onebox (Pantheon dev only).